Botany Bay: European history and later

 The area was studded with enormously strong trees.
-When the convicts tried to cut them down, their tools broke and the tree trunks had to be blasted out of the ground with gunpowder.
+When the convicts tried to cut them down, their tools broke, and the tree trunks had to be blasted out of the ground with gunpowder.
 The primitive huts built for the officers and officials quickly collapsed in rainstorms.
 Crucially, Phillip worried that his fledgling colony was exposed to attack from Aboriginal peoples or foreign powers.
 Although his initial instructions were to establish the colony at Botany Bay, he was authorised to establish the colony elsewhere if necessary.
 As such, Phillip decided instead to move to the excellent natural harbour of Port Jackson to the north.

 On the morning of 24 January, the French exploratory expedition of Jean-François de Galaup, comte de Lapérouse was seen outside Botany Bay.
 On 26 January, the Supply left the bay to move up to Port Jackson and anchor in Sydney Cove.
-On the afternoon of 26 January, the remaining ships of First Fleet arrived at Sydney Cove.
+On the afternoon of 26 January, the remaining ships of the First Fleet arrived at Sydney Cove.
 In 1789, Captain John Hunter surveyed Botany Bay after returning from the Cape of Good Hope, trading for grain.
-The good supply of fresh water in the area led to the expansion of its population in the 19th century.
+The good supply of fresh water in the area led to an expansion of its population in the 19th century.

-The western shore of Botany Bay remained in its virgin state for almost fifty years after the initial settlement of Sydney Town.
-Land access to the area was difficult until a route from the west was established via Canterbury.
-As this route developed it became known as Illawarra Road, which is still one of the main access routes to the south-eastern suburbs of Sydney.
+The western shore of Botany Bay remained in its virgin state for almost 50 years after the initial settlement of Sydney Town.
+Access to the area was difficult until a route from the west was established via Canterbury, New South Wales.
+As this route developed, it became known as Illawarra Road, which remains one of the main access routes to the eastern suburbs of Sydney.
 The land nearer to this crossing of Cooks River was cleared and settled quite early in the infancy of the new colony.